 Different patterns of change in QoL were found when examining MO MFP participants in their respective target group.
-At the 12-month follow-up, significant improvements in the domain of life satisfaction were reported for all target groups except those persons in the Aged and co-morbid DD/MI groups.
-When surveyed at the 2-year follow-up, significant improvements in life satisfaction were maintained for those in the Physically Disabled and DD groups.
-Non-significant improvements in life satisfaction from the baseline measure to the 2-year follow-up were reported for those in the Aged and co-morbid DD/MI groups.
+At the 12-month follow-up, significant improvements in the domain of life satisfaction were reported for all target groups except those persons in the co-morbid DD/MI group.
+When surveyed at the 2-year follow-up, significant improvements in life satisfaction were maintained for those in the Aged, Physically Disabled and DD groups.
+Non-significant improvements in life satisfaction from the baseline measure to the 2-year follow-up were reported for those in the co-morbid DD/MI group.